 ".... she danced, the hall thundered with claps.
 She brought with her to the stage classical traditions of Bharatanatyam that gave relevance and meaning to the art form in its current age" says a critic from the Indian Express.
 "Dancing storyteller", is how the critics and audience describe Savitha, the Bharathanatyam artist who has virtually constructed a renaissance of the ancient art form.
 Savitha's abilities of delivering original story lines with her impeccable artistry and technique have made her a household name in the art world of Bharathanatyam.
 Her productions have held every viewer captive by helping them clearly understand why Bharathanatyam is one of the crown jewels of Indian Classical Dance.

 Savitha has been featured in interviews and articles as a trendsetter in the field of Bharathanatyam.
-These articles have appeared in India's leading publications such as Times of India, Hindustan Times, Indian Express, The Hindu, Deccan Herald, Deccan Chronicle, Mint, The Statesman, The Tribune, Bengal Post, Asian Age, Sunday Chronicle, Financial World, Femina, Jade, Mid-day, Dinamalar, Eenadu, and Prajavani to name a few.
+These articles have appeared in every leading national and regional publication in India.
 She is heralded as a classicist who is not afraid to break tradition, in that, while her performances do not compromise on the aesthetics of the art form, Savitha is able to stretch the very boundaries of Bharathanatyam with her innovative use of the medium.

-Savitha continues the centuries old tradition of passing on this divine art form to the next generation by identifying and training students who have the dedication and passion for it.
+Savitha continues the centuries old tradition of passing on this art form to the next generation by identifying and training students who have the dedication and passion for it.
+She regularly engages with dance students, teachers, and aficionados across the world through her structured workshops.
+She is also perpetuating the art by directing local talent at the venues of her workshops to perform in productions conceived as opening acts to her own performances.
+Her earlier production - 'Music Within' was directed by her as a stunning group choreography in 2014.
+A new presentation titled 'In God's Country' will hit the stage in early 2015.
 Savitha is the Artistic Director of Sai Shree Arts and lives in Mumbai.

 The dance journey of this illustrious artist commenced at the age of six under the guidance of Guru Mahalingam Pillai of the Raja Rajeshwari Dance Academy in Mumbai.
 Her debut performance was at the age of nine at the Asthika Samajam, Mumbai to an audience of over a thousand.
 She continued her artistic endeavor under the tutelage of world renowned gurus Padmabhushan VP Dhananjayan, Shanta Dhananjayan, and Padmashree Adyar K. Laxman in Chennai.
 The Cultural Ministry of the Government of India recognized the spark of excellence in the young ten year old and supported her with scholarships to pursue her training for the next decade.
 The effortlessness and grace that are a hallmark of Savitha's performances emanate from a disciplined practice of Yoga.
 She has received specialized training in abhinaya (facial expressions) from workshops and classes conducted by Smt.
 Kalanidhi Narayan

-Savitha is an empaneled artist with the Indian Council for Cultural Relations.
-She has performed at highly prominent venues across India, the Middle East, Australia, South East Asia, Europe, Canada, and the United States.
-She has been featured in the San Francisco Ethnic Dance Festival, Vancouver Gait to the Spirit Festival, DanceFest India in New York.
+Savitha's performances have featured at highly prestigious venues across India, China, the Middle East, Australia, Africa, South East Asia, Europe, Canada, and the United States.
 She has choreographed and directed several dance theatre productions including 'The Prophet', 'YUDH', 'Soul Cages', and 'Music Within'.
-She is an ‘A’ grade Doordharshan (television) artist and was cast as the lead dancer in a motion picture production titled ‘Ananda Tandavam’ choreographed by her guru – Adyar K. Laxman.
+Her latest dance theatre production - 'Chains: Love Stories of Shadows' premieres in January 2015.
+She has been featured in the San Francisco Ethnic Dance Festival, Vancouver Gait to the Spirit Festival, DanceFest India in New York and was cast as the lead dancer in the motion picture production titled ‘Ananda Tandavam’ choreographed by her guru – Adyar K. Laxman.
 Savitha's performance has been featured in a 2011 BBC Documentary titled 'Sex, Death, and the Gods', a film about the history of temple dancers in South India.
-With a YouTube Channel viewership of over 1.5 million, Savitha continues to reach out to her digital fans all across the world.
+With a YouTube Channel viewership of over 2.5 million, Savitha continues to reach out to her digital fans all across the world.